iamMehedi/PasscodeView/README.md

 - `numDigits` - Number of passcode digits
 - `digitElevation` - Elevation of each digit, only applicable for OS version >= Lollipop
 - `digitRadius` - radius for digit circle `16dip` by default
+- `digitInnerRadius` - radius for digit inner circle `10dip` by default
 - `controlColor` - color of the outer circle in normal state, by default `android:colorControlNormal`
 - `controlColorActivated` - color of outer circle when focused, by default `android:colorControlHighlighted`
 - `digitColorFilled` - fill color of the inner circle, by default `android:colorPrimary`